bazelbuild/bazel/site/docs/tutorial/ios-app.md

 open -a Xcode $WORKSPACE/WORKSPACE
 ```

-This creates and open the empty `WORKSPACE` file.
+This creates and opens the empty `WORKSPACE` file.

 ### Update the WORKSPACE file